 Uncertainty.
 The cost estimate notes that there is considerable uncertainty as to the outcomes of the AHCA, particularly with regard to state waivers.
 The waivers would allow states to modify the benefits provided by health insurance sold in the nongroup and small-group markets, and changes of medical underwriting for individuals who are unable to demonstrate continuous coverage.
 There is also uncertainty with regard to responses by states, insurers, employers, doctors, hospitals, individuals, and federal agencies.
 For example, if individuals participate in the marketplace at a lower rate than projected, corresponding budgetary savings would decrease.
 Similarly, if there were problems in determining eligibility for tax credits, or if advance payments of the credits were not made reliably, it would change the projected outcomes.

 Reactions.
-Reactions to the updated estimate generally tracked previous views on the legislation, with most supporters of the bill citing to a May 23, 2017, HHS Office of the Assistant Secretary for Planning and Evaluation (ASPE) report finding that premiums in the individual market increased significantly since before the ACA went into effect (see Average premiums up 105 percent from 2013 per ASPE analysis, in this issue).
+Reactions to the updated estimate generally tracked previous views on the legislation, with most supporters of the bill citing to a May 23, 2017, HHS Office of the Assistant Secretary for Planning and Evaluation (ASPE) report finding that premiums in the individual market increased significantly since before the ACA went into effect.
 HHS Secretary Tom Price, M.D., called the cost estimate "wrong" and said that the Trump Administration is committed to health care reform.
 House Speaker Paul Ryan (R- Wisc) said that the CBO report confirms that the AHCA "achieves our mission: lowering premiums and lowering the deficit."
 Sen. Susan Collins (R- Me), however, said that the AHCA would "disproportionately affect older, low-income Americans," citing an example that a 64-year old with an income of $26,500 would see an 850 percent increase in out-of-pocket premium cost.
 Democratic opponents of the AHCA focused on the number of people who would lose health insurance, particularly those with preexisting conditions.
 Industry groups’ concerns about the bill remain unchanged following publication of the cost estimate.
 American Hospital Association President and CEO Rick Pollack said, "We cannot support legislation that the CBO clearly indicates would jeopardize that coverage for millions of Americans."
 The Robert Wood Johnson Foundation’s president and CEO, Richard Bresser, M.D., said Americans need access to comprehensive health insurance coverage, and called the AHCA "a step in the wrong direction," urging that any solution to existing problems must, "first, do no harm."

 Previous estimates.
 When the CBO previously scored the bill—not updated to account for the latest amendments—it found that federal deficits would be reduced but 24 million individuals would lose health insurance coverage (see CBO: Republican plan saves billions as 24M lose coverage, March 14, 2017; Revised AHCA costlier with same number of uninsured, March 24, 2017).
 Those earlier versions of the AHCA were not brought to a vote before the House due to Republican concerns that the bill would not pass (see Short-lived AHCA yanked by GOP without a vote, March 24, 2017); three amendments—in particular, the Upton-Long amendment—earned sufficient support for the bill.
 After House passage, the bill was not delivered to the Senate; there has been speculation that the House would need to take a second vote on the bill after the CBO and JCT released their cost estimate, but Speaker Ryan called it a "technical non-issue" and said the delay was merely "an abundance of caution."
 Multiple groups of senators are working on altering the House bill or creating their own version of a health care reform bill that could pass under the budget reconciliation process, which only requires a bare majority.